CatX711/CatX711/README.md

 ## Website!

-Yes, I have a website!
+Yes, I have a website (now multiple)!
 All coded by me on my own to test my html skills.
 I have the code in one of my repositories.

 ### ⭐️ Things that inspire me! ⭐️